About 2060 wordsAbout 7 min

 Why does the pipeline fail when I haven't changed any code?

-You can check if dependent resources have changed, for example:
+Check if dependent resources have changed:

-- Does the plugin task declare the image version as
+- Does the plugin task use

-- It could be network fluctuation.
+- Possible network fluctuation.
 Try rebuilding.

 How to view the complete pipeline logs?